Skip to main content

 Postcolonial Collective

 Poco Collective LogoUGA’s Postcolonial Collective is a cross-departmental group of faculty and graduate students whose work intersects with the broad field of postcolonial studies.
-Hailing primarily from the English and Comparative Literature departments, our primary purpose is generate conversations relating to postcolonialist scholarship at UGA, while also creating connections with other academic units.
+Hailing primarily from the English and Comparative Literature departments, our primary purpose is to exchange ideas and generate conversations about current trends in the field, while also creating connections with other academic units.

 Support English at UGA